scalableminds/webknossos/docs/users/access_rights.md

 By default, each newly uploaded datasets can only be accessed by `Admins` and `Dataset Managers` without any restrictions.
 Make sure to add or remove one or more teams to a dataset for fine-grained access controls while/after uploading.
 Otherwise, regular `Members` or `Team Managers` might not be able to see a dataset in their dashboard, let alone create annotations for them. `Team Managers` can also upload datasets via the UI and assign teams during this step.

-For more information regarding (public) dataset sharing and access rights (especially with outside collaborators), [see the dataset guide](./sharing.md#general)
+For more information regarding (public) dataset sharing and access rights (especially with outside collaborators), [see the guide on sharing datasets](../sharing/dataset_sharing.md)

 | Action                                           	| Admin 	| Dataset Manager 	| Team Manager 	| Team Member 	|